 Resource Allocation

 Listed are all resources that will be used to complete the project.
 This project plan will allocate the resources described below to fulfill the project.
-All listed resources are considered based on their availability, project time and budget.
+All listed resources are considered based on their availability, project time, and budget.